 Training for a Bar or Bat Mitzvah ceremony, where one reads Torah for the first time, is provided for children through our Rosenberg Religious School.
 We also offer Adult Bar or Bat Mitzvah classes, for those who did not have the opportunity to celebrate this special event at the age of thirteen.
 Come learn about Jewish theology and history.
 Learn Torah and Haftarah reading and chanting, as well as the skills needed to study a Torah portion and conduct a Shabbat service.

 Bar and Bat Mitzvah is not the end of Jewish education.
 We encourage our youth to continue their formal education and enroll in Confirmation class during the 8th grade.
-Confirmation takes place at the end of sophmore year.
-Teenagers who continue beyond Confirmation and complete the 12th grade program in our Judaica High School partner program also participate in County-wide commencement celebrations.
+Confirmation takes place at the end of sophomore year.
+Teenagers who continue beyond Confirmation and complete the 12th grade program in our Kesher program also participate commencement celebrations.
 How wonderful that our Jewish youth are becoming active Jewish adults!

 Mazel tov on your upcoming wedding!
 We want to welcome you as you begin your Jewish life together.
 You are invited to meet with Rabbi for premarital counseling several months before your simcha, not only to prepare you for the ceremony, but to also discuss what it means to live a Jewish life together.
 We warmly welcome Interfaith and LGBTQ couples and look forward to celebrating this special time with everyone.